 The United Way of Pennsylvania has compiled resources related to COVID-19.

-- Philadelphia Gas Works is suspending non-payment terminations and will waive new late payment charges.
-This termination moratorium will remain in place until further notice.
+- PGW is suspending non-payment terminations and waiving new late payment charges.
+This termination freeze will remain in place until further notice.
+Customers are encouraged to make arrangements to stay current on their bill during the freeze to prevent termination once the moratorium is removed.
+Learn more about PGW assistance programs.